 These biased ways of interpreting events and data is common in business.
 Let’s imagine you work at a business intelligence software company with a two week free trial period that just launched.

 After one week, in the middle of the trial, you only have a few people still active.
 Let’s say everyone who is still engaging on your site is a data analyst.
 The data analyst users are creating progressively more complicated analyses in your BI tool.

 What conclusions could you draw?

 - My BI tool resonates with data analysts

 My BI tool resonates with data analysts (inferring a norm)

+We need to do more investigative work to find out about those that did not survive the free trial process before drawing conclusions.
 Just because all of your engaged users are data analysts does not mean your product resonates with all data analysts.

 How to reach a more informed conclusion:

 Analyze everyone who started the trial to find patterns that truly separate cohorts.
 Maybe there is something unique about those who engaged and those that did not continue the trial, but we must look at the non survivors before inferring a norm.